Multimedia Presentations

 The DNA barcoding pipeline culminates in the submission of raw trace files and edited CO1 sequence data to BOLD.
 For sequence data submitted by members of the professional community, BOLD currently deploys a suite of automatic tools to identify data anomalies such as contaminated sequences, sequences with stop codons, and low quality trace file reads.
 This information is then conveyed to a team of data curators, who vet and annotate records according to their validity.

 The BOLD Student Data Portal (BOLD-SDP) is a customized workspace and analytical workbench that was specifically designed for educational users.
 BOLD-SDP permits additional sequence classification and tagging to further ensure the accuracy and consistency of barcode data entering BOLD from the educational community.
-This unit outlines the steps involved in analyzing, editing, and uploading sequence data to BOLD-SDP.
+These 2 units outline the steps involved in uploading, editing, and analyzing sequence data within BOLD-SDP.

-Next Generation Sequencing Technologies and Environmental Barcoding Applications
+Next Generation Sequencing (NGS) Technologies and Environmental Barcoding Applications